-The message was as sharp as the tone of the phone, clearly sent in panic mode and as we sometimes can do.
-A sister on the contact list was offloading, putting pressure elsewhere to alleviate her frustrations – in essence, trying to demand my immediate attention.
+The message was as sharp as the tone of the phone, clearly sent in panic mode as we sometimes can do.
+An sisterly acquaintance on the contact list was offloading, putting pressure elsewhere to alleviate her frustrations – in essence, trying to demand my immediate attention.
 It worked, and though i sent a quick note to share that i was cooking, the phone kept on singing over and over again.

-Lesson: the volume button is there for a reason and we can actually use it for those moments where we need to create boundaries to maintain and enjoy quiet moments.
+Lesson: the volume button is there for a reason and we can actually use it for those moments where we need to create boundaries to tend to something or enjoy quiet moments.

 Be The Boss Of Your Phone (and not the other way around)

-Yes, like laptops, they come in so handy for scheduling tasks, managing social media, checking e-mail, posting pics on Insta, recording melodies in voice-notes, connecting with close friends and valued clients, listening to podcasts, hosting or joining webinars and all the rest of it, “smartphones” have become these pint-sized, password-protected super-machines that not only gobble up our attention but often demand it through a playlist of notifications.
+Like laptops, they come in so handy for scheduling tasks, managing social media, checking e-mail, posting pics on Insta, recording melodies in voice-notes, connecting with close friends/clients, listening to podcasts, hosting or joining webinars and all the rest of it.
+I even ran this blog from one for almost a year!
+“Smartphones” have become these pint-sized, password-protected super-machines that not only strive to gobble up our attention but often demand it through a playlist of notifications.